 Aside from artificially boosting your systems performance, a custom ROM that is built for a particular device, such as the HTC One, can significantly improve the efficiency of your device.
 ROMs such as Liquid Smooth are light on resources, yet provide a smooth experience for users.

-You’ll also have the freedom to install “incompatible” apps on your phone that are meant for other handsets.
+You’ll also have the freedom to install “incompatible” apps on your HTC One after rooting that are meant for other handsets.
 You will also be able to install applications that aren’t from Google’s Play Store.

 People have been doing this since the very first Android phone, the HTC Dream, was released way back in 2008.
 Many years later, the community is still growing, as more and more developments are being made to improve the Android experience.